-- Include your main keyword phrase in the title.
+- Include your main target keyword or keyword phrase in the title.

-- Dress it up with attractive adjectives and adverbs, and instill a sense of curiosity.
+- Dress it up with attractive adjectives and adverbs to instill a sense of curiosity.

-- And keep in mind that readers like “how-tos,” lists and easily scannable benefit statements.
+- Remember that readers like “how-tos,” lists, and easily scannable benefit statements.

-- Keep it under 55 characters (or have a more succinct “SEO” Title on hand if you use a WordPress plugin like Yoast which allows you to specify an SEO Title separate from your main page title)
+- Keep it under 55 characters (or have a more succinct “SEO” title on hand if you use a WordPress plugin like Yoast, which enables you to specify an SEO title separate from your main page title).